baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part2dbt.md

 Why not doing the same with data analytics ?
 Software engineering is here since long, now let's embrace analytics engineering!

-DBT is one of the answer :) Don't hesitate to read more with the [DBT viewpoint](https://docs.getdbt.com/community/resources/viewpoint).
+dbt is one of the answer :) Don't hesitate to read more with the [dbt viewpoint](https://docs.getdbt.com/community/resources/viewpoint).

-## Install DBT
+## Install dbt

 > :bulb: Check official documentation for complete guidance: <https://docs.getdbt.com/docs/get-started/installation>.

-DBT comes in two versions:
+dbt comes in two versions:

-- DBT Core, that you can install yourself as self-hosted.
+- dbt Core, that you can install yourself as self-hosted.
 It's free and open source.
-- DBT Cloud, where you will get a managed version of DBT, with more features.
+- dbt Cloud, where you will get a managed version of dbt, with more features.
 It's a paid plan.

-We will install **DBT Core** in our case.
+We will install **dbt Core** in our case.

-Since we will use DBT with PostgreSQL, we will install DBT Core and DBT PostgreSQL connector at once.
+Since we will use dbt with PostgreSQL, we will install dbt Core and dbt PostgreSQL connector at once.

 Go in you Python terminal and type: